-The Voltage Drop (Vd) window indicates percent voltage drop (with 15A load) and the Loaded Voltage (VI).
+The Voltage Drop (Vd) window indicates percent (%) voltage drop (with 15A load) and the Loaded Voltage (VL).
 The voltage drop sub-menu offers a load voltage result for 20A and 12A loads.
-Use the ▶ button to scroll the sub-menu.
+Use the ▶ button to scroll the sub-menu for the 12A and 20A displays.